minio/minio/docs/orchestration/dcos/README.md

 - Click on the `Install Package` button for the single-click default installation.
 This installs Minio server instance with factory defaults.
 You can reach your Minio server at `host:9000` where `host` is IP address or hostname of public-agent where Marathon-LB is installed. `minio` and `minio123` are the default access key and secret keys respectively.

+- For more information on advanced installation of Minio on DC/OS GUI, look [here](https://github.com/dcos/examples/blob/master/minio/1.9/README.md#minio-installation-using-gui).

 ### Minio installation on DC/OS CLI

 To install Minio package via CLI, type